Atharva-Phatak/Analysing-Glassdoor-Jobs/README.md

 In this part of the project I developed a webscraper which scrapes data from glassdoor.com.
 Here's how I went about creating it.
 1. The most important part of web scraping is understanding the website which your are scraping and by understanding I meant looking at the source code of the website in your browser.(I spent about 2 days understanding the structure of the website and locating the elements which I needed to find.
-2. The elements which I was gonna scrape were Company name,Job Title,Salary,Ratings,Job Description etc. The easiest part was to scrape the elements except job description because to see the whole job description one has to click on the company tab which contains job description.
+2. The elements which I was gonna scrape were Company name, Job Title, Salary, Ratings, Job Description etc. The easiest part was to scrape the elements except job description because to see the whole job description one has to click on the company tab which contains job description.
 ![img](https://github.com/Atharva-Phatak/Glassdoor-Jobs_Data-Analysis/blob/master/Images/Job_Desc.PNG)

 ***There were two approaches to deal with it*** :